R-Ladies-Paris/event-management/.github/ISSUE_TEMPLATE/event-management-from-speaker-invitation-to-post-event-engagement.md

 11. - [ ] Share a post about the event materials on [Instagram](https://www.instagram.com/rladiesparis/)
 12. - [ ] Share a Story about the event materials on [Instagram](https://www.instagram.com/rladiesparis/), which will also be automatically shared on Facebook Stories
 13. - [ ] Comment on the posts where you shared about the event in the relevant Slack channels (e.g., grrr, R-Ladies, R-Ladies Community, R User Group Organizers)
-14. - [ ] Share a post about the event materials on [WhatsApp](https://chat.whatsapp.com/C8AHJWKCnpOIVmiPM5yyHJ)
+14. - [ ] Send a message about the event materials on [WhatsApp](https://chat.whatsapp.com/C8AHJWKCnpOIVmiPM5yyHJ)
 15. - [ ] Resize the event materials poster for a post to be shared on [YouTube](https://www.youtube.com/@rladiesparis/videos)
 16. - [ ] Share a post about the event materials on the [Community tab](https://www.youtube.com/@rladiesparis/community)  on YouTube
 17. - [ ] Update the Past Events table in the [GitHub repository](https://github.com/rladiesparis/Meetups-materials)